The Carillon

 Major voting glitches as tiny per cent of students approve dissolving URSU; UofR president calls process ‘extremely concerning’

-The vote’s legitimacy is being questioned after numerous students reported receiving invalid links, which they say was the reason for the low turnout.
+The vote’s legitimacy is being questioned after numerous students reported receiving invalid links to the online meeting, which some say was the reason for the low turnout.

 Students react to SGM troubles